benchopt/benchmark_bilevel/README.md

 We have a clean testing set, which has not been corrupted.
 The goal is to fit a model on the corrupted training data that has good performances on the test set.
 To do so, a set of weights -- one per train sample -- is learned as well as the model parameters.
-Ideally, we would want a weight of 0 for data that has been corrupted, and a weight of 1 for uncorrupted data.
+Ideally, we would want a weight of 0 for data that has been corrupted and a weight of 1 for uncorrupted data.
 The problem is cast as a bilevel problem with $g$ given by

 $$g(x, z) =\frac1n \sum_{i=1}^n \sigma(x_i)\ell(d_i, z) + \frac C 2 \|z\|^2$$